Attendance & Absence

 We know that learning is at the heart of any route to success.
 We believe that all our children at Aureus Primary School have the potential to, and deserve to achieve anything they set their minds to.
 In order to do that it is so important that your child is in school as much as possible so that the teachers can do what they do best, educate and help children learn to reach to their full potential.
 It is a requirement that all children attend school for 95% or more of the available sessions in an academic year.There are 175 non-school days each year for family time, holidays and appointments.
 When attendance drops below 95%, children are spending more time out of school than in school during any one year.

 Should attendance drop below 95%, you will be informed by the teacher and may be contacted directly by the headteacher.
 Should absence figures become a continual problem, you may be reported to the County Council Attendance Officer and you may be subject to a fine.
-There will be termly attendance awards for any child who maintains 100% attendance for the term as well as an extra play time at the end of the term.
+There will be annual attendance awards for any child who maintains between 99 and 100% attendance for the year.
+The class with the highest attendance weekly will be awarded with extra play.

 Absence and Penalty Notices